Esri/arcgis-maps-sdk-dotnet-samples/README.md

 Notes:

-Running sample viewer so that it uses VB samples
+Running sample viewer for WPF / UWP so that it uses VB samples
-  * Desktop
+  * WPF
        To run samples in VB, your sample viewer can be started with `/vb` parameter on start up.
 When the application is compiled, we also deploy `Launch Viewer VB.bat` file to the output folder.

    * Universal Windows Platform